Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Ayma almost snatched it from him.
 "Oh, by all the Clans, yes please!"

 Base was right, the second he started rubbing the *’conditioner’* in, the worst of the itching faded away.
-"You know… if you ever retire from the SOR and find that you need a replacement career, you would be well received on Gao as a masseuse." she told him.
+"You know... if you ever retire from the SOR and find that you need a replacement career, you would be well received on Gao as a masseuse." she told him.

 "Strong but gentle, huh?"

 "I am yet to meet a human who isn’t."

 Base chuckled, and handed her the conditioner bottle, which she set to work soothing her itching chest and abdomen.
-"But… I mean, you let me know if I’m getting too personal, but did you grow up and become a Mother and that was it?
+"But...
+I mean, you let me know if I’m getting too personal, but did you grow up and become a Mother and that was it?
 How do you know this is your calling if you never tried anything else?"

 "Oh, I did."
 Ayma revealed.
 "I took a research position at a Clan Highmountain observatory when I was young.
 The same one that discovered Gorai, our first colony world.
-But… I met my first mate there, we had a healthy female cub together, and… I immediately knew that *this* was what I wanted to do."
+But...
+I met my first mate there, we had a healthy female cub together, and...
+I immediately knew that *this* was what I wanted to do."

 Baseball didn’t respond, but he seemed to relax, smiled and nodded.